-Some of Graeme’s greatest achievements in his professional career were gaining the Mosers Record twice, became the Individual Pursuit World Champion from 1993-1995, winning both the RTTC 50 and 25-mile race and attending the 1996 Olympic games in Atlanta.
+Some of Graeme’s greatest achievements in his professional career were gaining the Mosers Record twice, became the Individual Pursuit World Champion from 1993-1995, winning both the RTTC 50 and 25-mile race and attending the Atlanta 1996 Olympic Games.
 With all of this personal and professional experience, in addition to his trials and tribulations that include dealing with depression, Graeme has the determination and motivation required to be a true inspiration to audiences.

-To book Graeme Obree as the sports speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book Graeme Obree as the sports speaker for your corporate event, conference or function simply contact the Champions Speakers agency using the contact details below.

 When he’s at corporate events, Graeme is known to cover the following topics: